 The Nashville Public Defender’s Office defends adults living in poverty who are accused of committing a crime in Davidson County.
 We also defend children of poverty who are accused of being delinquent.
 Our goal is to defend every client as if he or she was our son or daughter, our brother or sister, our mother or father.
 Because we are all part of a shared community, and justice only exists where no one suffers an injustice.

-To this end, we are excited to bring a new movement to Nashville called “Participatory Defense.”
+To this end, we are excited to bring the movement to Nashville called “Participatory Defense.”
 Participatory Defense is a community organizing model for people facing charges, their families, and their communities to impact the outcome of cases and transform the landscape of power in the court system.
-Along with the Nashville Defenders, Family Reconciliation and many other local non-profit organizations will assist in facilitating this new grassroots program.
-For more information or to join the discussion on Participatory Defense in Nashville, TN, email Sara Sharpe at SaraSharpe@jis.nashville.org
+Along with the Nashville Defenders, Free Hearts, McGruder Family Resource Center and other local non-profit organizations will assist in facilitating this new grassroots program.
+For more information or to join the discussion on Participatory Defense in Nashville, TN, please call 615-854-0982 or send an email to firstname.lastname@example.org.

 Feature on Participatory Defense (Mic.com)